JJJJJingL/movie_ratings/README.md

 Film Corpus 2.0: https://nlds.soe.ucsc.edu/fc2

 ## Code Instruction

+There are two python files in this project
+- data_extraction.py
+- train_data.py
+And two output files of processed datasets
+- movie_attributes.tsv
+- script_file.tsv

+It takes around 30 minutes to run the entire project.

 ### data_extraction.py

 This code extracts movie scripts and ratings from the IMDB API files and movie script files.